Can Cats Eat Snow? Exploring the Risks, Benefits, and Safety Measures for Your Feline Friend

 Supervision

 Always supervise your cat when they are outside in the snow.
-This allows you to monitor their behavior and intervene if they start eating snow excessively or exhibit signs of discomfort due to the cold.
+This allows you to monitor their behavior and intervene quickly if needed.
+Step in if they eat snow excessively or show signs of discomfort from the cold.

 Limit Exposure